freenas/freenas-docs/userguide/storage.rst

   unencrypted data should be wiped.

 * Hybrid volumes are not supported.
-Added vdevs must match the existing encryption scheme. :ref:`Volume Manager` automatically encrypts a new vdev being added to an existing encrypted volume.
+Added vdevs must match the existing encryption scheme. :ref:`Volume Manager` automatically encrypts new vdevs being added to an existing encrypted volume.

 To create an encrypted volume, enable the :guilabel:`Encryption` option